Program for Commercially Sexually Exploited Children (CSEC):

-Kristi House’s Project GOLD provides outreach and services to children exploited in sex trafficking to help them escape dangerous lives at the hands of traffickers and predators.
+Kristi House’s Project GOLD provides outreach and services to children exploited in sex trafficking to help them overcome the trauma of commercial sexual exploitation by traffickers and predators.

-Kristi House began leading the Miami community response to commercial sexual exploitation of children (CSEC) in 2007 with a program encompassing collaboration, prevention and treatment. • Project GOLD has brought the legal and provider community together around the issue of child sex trafficking, while providing health, social and legal services linkages, and mental health support to sexually exploited girls, ages 11-17.
+Kristi House began leading the Miami community response to commercial sexual exploitation of children (CSEC) in 2007 with a program encompassing collaboration, prevention and treatment.
+Project GOLD has brought the legal and provider community together around the issue of child sex trafficking, while providing health, social and legal services linkages, and mental health support to sexually exploited girls, ages 12 to 18.

-More than 200 children in the past five years have received services on an outpatient basis through Project GOLD.
+More than 500 children have received services on an outpatient basis through Project GOLD.
 Project GOLD uses a strengths-based, survivor-advised approach to help girls see a better future for themselves and restore their lives.
-Kristi House hopes to continue to build its partnerships with other residential providers, and eventually provide an emergency shelter for girls escaping prostitution and pornography in partnership with the child welfare system.
+The project has received several major federal grants from the Department of Justice for its leadership and programming around the issue of child sex trafficking.
 The program seeks to:

 Hidden Child Sexual Abuse Victims

 There is a strong link between childhood sexual abuse and CSEC (also referred to as Child Sex Trafficking.)
-It is estimated by service providers that as many as 80-90% of prostituted youth were sexually and/or physically abused in the home.
-Because of the abuse, a child may run away or be thrown out of the home whereby he or she becomes extremely vulnerable to exploitation in the streets.
+Approximately 90% of exploited youth were sexually and/or physically abused in the home.
+Because of the abuse, a child might run away or be thrown out of the home whereby he or she becomes extremely vulnerable to exploitation in the streets.

-Among children who are living on the streets, a third are lured into prostitution within 48 hours of leaving home.
-Most of these cases occur in major cities such as Miami, where at least 75% of the minors engaged in prostitution have a pimp.
-Once they fall into the hands of a pimp (trafficker), they are repeatedly subject to various forms of psychological, physical and sexual abuse as a means of breaking their will and extracting obedience.
+Among children who are living on the streets, a third are lured into sex trafficking within 48 hours of leaving home.
+Most of these cases occur in major cities such as Miami, where most of the minors are exploited by trafficker.
+Once they fall into the hands of a trafficker, they are repeatedly subjected to various forms of psychological, physical and sexual abuse as a means of breaking their will and extracting obedience.
 They are also transported frequently from city to city to further isolate them and meet client demand.
-Escaping “the life” proves incredibly difficult for most.
+Escaping a life of exploitation proves incredibly difficult for most children and youth.

 History and Background